threeport/user-docs/docs/architecture/threeport-controllers.md

 Threeport controllers perform state reconciliation in the system.
 When a user deploys a workload, a change is made to the data store through the Threeport RESTful API.
-Once that change has persisted, the API notifies the appropriate controller via the notification broker.
+Once that change has been successfully persisted, the API notifies the appropriate controller via the notification broker.
 The Threeport controller responsible for deploying the workload then executes the action and updates the status of the object in the API.

 The following diagram illustrates this process for the workload controller as an example.